azl397985856/leetcode/thinkings/greedy.en.md

 There are a total of n +1 taps in the garden, which are located at [0, 1,. . . , n].

-Give you an integer n and an array of integer ranges of length n +1, where ranges[i] (the index starts from 0) means: if you turn on the faucet at point i, the area that can be irrigated is [i-ranges[i], i + ranges[i]].
+Give you an integer n and an array of integer ranges of length n +1, where ranges[i](the index starts from 0) means: if you turn on the faucet at point i, the area that can be irrigated is [i-ranges[i], i + ranges[i]].

 Please return the minimum number of taps that can irrigate the entire garden.
 If there is always a place in the garden that cannot be irrigated, please return to -1.